filodb/FiloDB/doc/ingestion.md

 4. Efficient ingest and efficient retries
 5. Should work for streaming data, including error recovery

+NOTE: The ingestion is designed for high-volume ingestion of fewer datasets at a time, due to the nature of bulk columnar chunk ingestion.
+It is not designed for lots of tiny row ingestions across a huge number of datasets at once.
+It is advised that for lots of datasets, they be ingested a few at a time.

 ## Use Case - Append-Only Writes

 - User divides dataset into independent partitions, sequences input rows